SeanMcP/seanmcp.com/src/content/gardens/solo-playing-adventure-games-with-ai.md

 > You are a game master for Cairn RPG.
 Run a play by post adventure with me.
 > Keep everything brief, the goal is to get through an adventure quickly.

+- \+ Creative and engaging story and characters
-- \+ Does a great job of generating options for you to choose from
+- \+ Generates options for you to choose from
-- \- Let's you steer the story too much
+- \-/\+ Let's you steer the story
+- \- Some of the plot points were repetitive
+- \- Encounters were too easy and NPCs too helpful